rehanmondal/Flipkart-Grocery-Cart-Automation/README.md

-    step 1: It will add the saved pincode of delivery in the location box (In order to change it is also possible). step 2: Next it will read one by one element form the provided item list and search for it. step 3: It then matches customer required quiantity with website's available quantity.
-    Step 4: If quantity or same product found then add to cart else skip that product and search for next.
-    Step 5: Visit view cart and print the total amount.
-    Step 6: Finally click On Place order button where confidential Login Password will put through send_keys function(as similar as pincode input).
+    step 1: It will add the saved pincode of delivery in the location box (In order to change it is also possible). step 2: Next it will read one by one element form the provided item list and search for it. step 3: It then matches customer required quiantity with website's available quantity. step 4: If quantity or same product found then add to cart else skip that product and search for next. step 5: Visit view cart and print the total amount. step 6: Finally click On Place order button where confidential Login Password will put through send_keys function(as similar as pincode input).

 ## Log Report